BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 ### systemd restrictions

-To retrieve the devices configuration, FlexiAPI connects to the UNIX socket opened by Flexisip.
-The socket is located in the `/tmp` directory.
+To retrieve the devices configuration or send SIP messages, FlexiAPI connects to UNIX sockets opened by Flexisip and the `linphone-daemon`.
+The sockets are located in the `/tmp` directory.
-If you have issues connecting to that socket, please ensure that your PHP process have access to it (user, rights).
+If you have issues connecting to those sockets, please ensure that your PHP process have access to it (user, rights).

-The systemd service [PrivateTmp](https://access.redhat.com/blogs/766093/posts/1976243) setting might restrict that access.
+The systemd service [PrivateTmp](https://access.redhat.com/blogs/766093/posts/1976243) setting might also restrict that access.

 ### SELinux restrictions